HashNuke/heroku-buildpack-elixir/README.md

 2. Add `release=true` to `elixir_buildpack.config`
 3. Use `web: _build/prod/rel/foo/bin/foo start` in your Procfile

+NOTE: This requires the master version of the buildpack (or a commit later than 7d369c)

 ## Configuration

 Create a `elixir_buildpack.config` file in your app's root dir.
 The file's syntax is bash.